indimail/indimail-virtualdomains/.github/README-indimail.md

 Both indimail-mta and indimail-virtualdomains started in late 1999 as a combined package of unmodified qmail and modified [vpopmail](https://www.inter7.com/vpopmail-virtualized-email/).

 indimail-mta started as a unmodified qmail-1.03.
 This was when I was employed by an ISP in late 1999.
 The ISP was using [Critical Path's ISOCOR](https://www.wsj.com/articles/SB940514435217077581) for providing Free and Paid email service.
 Then the dot com burst happened and ISP didn't have money to spend on upgrading the E3500, E450 [Sun Enterprise servers](https://en.wikipedia.org/wiki/Sun_Enterprise).
 The mandate was to move to an OSS/FS solution.
-After evaluating sendmail, postfix and qmail, we chose qmail.
+After evaluating sendmail, postfix and qmail, we choose qmail.
 During production deployment, qmail couldn't scale on these servers.
 The issue was the queue's todo count kept on increasing.
 We applied the [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) and the <b>big-todo</b> patch, but still we couldn't handle the incoming email rate.
 By now the customers were screaming, the corporate users were shooting out nasty emails.
 We tried a small hack which solved this problem.
 Compiled 20 different qmail setups, with conf-qmail as /var/qmail1, /var/qmail2, etc. Run [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) for each of these instance.
 A small shim was written which would get the current time and divide by 20.
 The remainder was used to do exec of /var/qmail1/bin/qmail-queue, /var/qmail2/bin/qmail-queue, etc. The shim was copied as /var/qmail/bin/qmail-queue.
 The IO problem got solved.
 But the problem with this solution was compiling the qmail source 20 times and copying the shim as [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
 You couldn't compile qmail on one machine and use the backup of binaries on another machine.
 Things like uid, gid, the paths were all hardcoded in the source.
 That is how the base of indimail-mta took form by removing each and every hard coded uids, gids and paths. indimail-mta still does the same thing that was done in the year 2000.
 The installation creates multiple queues - /var/indimail/queue/queue1, /var/indimail/queue/queue2, etc. A new daemon named qscheduler uses **QUEUE_COUNT** env variable to run multiple [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) instances.
 Each [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) instance picks up mail from a particular queue.
 All client programs use [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) to load balance the incoming email across multiple queues.
 At one point of time in late 2000, indimail was handling 3.2 million users with two E450 server as relay servers (indimail-mta), one E3500 Sun Microsystem servers and 5 Compaq Proliant DL380 running indimail-virtualdomains.

 indimail-virtualdomain started with a modified vpopmail base that could handle a distributed setup - Same domain on multiple servers.
 Having this kind of setup made the control file smtproutes unviable. email would arrive at a relay server for user@domain.
 But the domain '@domain' was present on multiple hosts, with each host having it's own set of users.
 This required special routing and modification of qmail (especially [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) to route the traffic to the correct host. [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) to had to be written to deliver email for a local domain to a remote host, in case the user wasn't present on the current host.
 New MySQL tables were created to store the host information for a user.
 This table would be used by [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8), [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8), [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) to route the mail to the write host.
 All this complicated stuff had to be done because the ISP where I worked, had no money to buy/upgrade costly servers to cater to users, who were multiplying at an exponential rate.
 The govt had just opened the license for providing internet services to private players.
 These were Indians who were tasting internet and free email for the first time.
 So the solution we decided was to buy multiple intel servers [Compaq Proliant](https://en.wikipedia.org/wiki/ProLiant) running Linux and make the qmail/vpopmail solution horizontally scalable.
 This was the origin of indimail-1.x which borrowed code from vpopmail, modified it for a domain on multiple hosts. indimail-2.x was a complete rewrite using djb style, using [libqmail](https://github.com/indimail/libqmail) as the standard library for all basic operations.
 All functions were discarded because they used the standard C library.
 The problem with indimail-2.x was linking with MySQL libraries, which caused significant issues building binary packages on [openSUSE build service](https://build.opensuse.org/).
 Binaries got built with MySQL/MariaDB libraries pulled by OBS, but when installed on a target machine, the user would have a completely different MySQL/MariaDB setup.
 Hence a decision was taken to load the library at runtime using dlopen/dlsym.
 This was the start of indimail-3.x.
 The source was moved from sourceforge.net to github and the project renamed as indimail-virtualdomains from the original name IndiMail.
 The modified source code of qmail was moved to github as indimail-mta.